voximplant/react-native-foreground-service/README.md

 off(event, handler)
 ```
 Removes the registered `handler` for the `VIForegroundServiceButtonPressed` event.
-If `handler`'s is not provided, this function will remove all registered handlers.
+If `handler` is not provided, this function will remove all registered handlers.

 ### Configs
 ```javascript